Deficiencies and excesses of nitrogen

 Hi Ronald, You can use other plants like squash, cabbage, broccoli and corn which use lots of nitrogen to grow and act as sponges of this element.
 Using dry mulch also helps to reduce nitrogen.
 You can also add wood chips to the soil.
 Hope it helped!

-Do you want to give your opinion on deficiencies-excesses-nitrogen or ask a question about this product?
+Do you want to give your opinion on "Deficiencies and excesses of nitrogen" or ask a question abut this post?

 About this Cannabis Blog